asrivastava786/OpenVino/Feed_IE_To_IR/README.md

-# Feed an IR to the Inference Engine - Solution
+# Feed an IR to the Inference Engine

 To start, I'll import the `IENetwork` and `IECore` from the Inference Engine.
 The first of these is what will hold the Intermediate Representation object, while the second is the